Emma Bass

 On her return to New Zealand, she became one of that country’s most adaptable commercial photographers, working freelance for over 20 years and winning awards.
 Emma’s diverse portfolio is testament to her compassionate, yet thorough, approach.

 In 1992, Emma began exhibiting her art photography and has established a strong following.
-In 2016, she was the only New Zealand artist to be invited to appear at the Royal Academy’s Summer Exhibition in London.
+In 2016, she was the only New Zealand artist to be invited to appear at the Royal Academy’s Summer Exhibition in London, shortlisted as a finalist in 2019 and she exhibited there again in 2022.

 Emma explains, "I want to challenge our concept of beauty.
 For me, Imperfect frames reality; the flaws themselves are beautiful.
 In Embellish, I draw on the style of the Dutch Masters – and question the value of illusion.”